 The Doom franchise, much like Wolfenstein, seemed to be ready to die an unceremonious death, and Id Software hadn’t released a game in over a decade.
 Then 2016 rolled around, the franchise was given a new lease on life with Doom, a cross-platform game that was widely well regarded.
 Stripping away the survival game elements of its predecessor and turning into an all-out action bonanza, Doom is the epitome of the franchise.
 The story?
 It doesn’t really matter, as long as the Doomslayer has demons to kill with his shotgun, BFG, and chainsaw – he even gives a middle finger during a period of exposition to prove this point.
 A sequel is on the way, too, and it looks just as insane.

 Call of Duty: Modern Warfare

 A reimagined take on the sub-series that defined a console generation, Call of Duty: Modern Warfare could have just been a rehash of old ideas and players would have probably eaten it up anyway.
-Instead, Infinity Ward told a story that examines the darkest parts of war, including the pain and death it leaves in its wake for civilians of affected countries.
+Instead, Infinity Ward told a story that examines the darkest parts of war, including the pain and death it leaves in its wake for civilians of affected countries — making it one of the best Call of Duty games of all time.
 In its competitive multiplayer, Modern Warfare introduces new mechanics, such as reloading while aiming down the sights of your weapon, and its slightly slower pace makes it ideal for tactically-minded players.